appuio/docs/services/01_introduction.rst

     * Dockerizing an Elixir application for OpenShift
     * Testing and compiling an Elixir application
     * Building a container using Alpine build and runtime containers
-    * Continuous integration with Gitlab CI
+    * Continuous integration with GitLab CI

 .. admonition:: Orders
     :class: note